Funding Sources and Related Work

 This funding was intended to support the expansion of community-based residential settings for individuals requiring a higher level of care.
 The purpose was for real property development projects (assistance in the form of grant funding); and for up to two months of “startup" costs that support the licensed facility/home, or proposed development project.

+$100 million from the General Fund appropriated to the Oregon Health Authority and granted to Community Mental Health Programs (CMHPs) to increase behavioral health housing capacity and treatment options.
 To increase accessibility and put greater power into the hands of communities designing, providing, and consuming services, these funds were intentionally distributed in a manner designed to be low-barrier.
+Each county was awarded an amount determined by a funding formula based on geographic information produced by the Association of Oregon Community Mental Health Programs (AOCMHP).

-This bill appropriated $50 million from net proceeds of Lottery Bonds with a $5M Tribal set-aside to increase community acute psychiatric facility capacity, and/or to prevent the admission of acute psychiatric care and increase access to care for individuals discharging from acute psychiatric facilities.
+$50 million from net proceeds of lottery bonds appropriated to Oregon Health Authority to increase community acute psychiatric facility capacity, and/or increase access to behavioral health care for individuals discharging from acute psychiatric facilities.

 Housing Funds